buildpacks/spec/buildpack.md

 A **layer directory** is a directory created by an executable buildpack that contains build and/or runtime dependencies, and can be used to configure the build and/or runtime environment.
 There are three **layer types**:
   * a **launch layer** is added as a layer in the exported OCI image; it can be re-used on the next build (the lifecycle can avoid re-uploading it) if the executable buildpack that created the layer has the same requirements on the next build
-  * a **cache layer** is saved to the cache and its contents are restored on the next build
+  * a **cache layer** is saved to the cache and its contents may be restored on the next build
   * a **build layer** contains child directories with paths that are added to the environment (e.g., `PATH`, `LD_LIBRARY_PATH`, etc.) for subsequent buildpacks in the same build
 Any combination of the three layer types are valid for a particular layer directory.